Roberts Settlement: Religion

 A Methodist congregation named Mount Pleasant was established in the community in 1838.
 It built a meetinghouse in 1847 on land donated by Elias and Miriah Roberts.
 After briefly aligning with the African Methodist Episcopal Church, the congregation joined the Weslayan Methodist Connection in the late 1840s.
 As the community's population dwindled in the late nineteenth and early twentieth centuries, church membership declined and the congregation withdrew its affiliation with the Wesleyan Methodist Church and became a nondenominational congregation.
 Roberts Chapel was listed on the National Register of Historic Places in 1996.

 Transportation

 In 1851 the Peru and Indianapolis Railroad reached Noblesville, the Hamilton County seat of government, 12 mi east of Roberts Settlement.
 In 1853 the railroad extended to Arcadia, Indiana, 2 mi from the settlement.
 Railroads provided the area's farmers with access to larger livestock and grain markets at Indianapolis and beyond.

 Points of interest

-Although Roberts Settlement no longer exists, a few significant structures remain, including Robert Chapel, its adjacent cemetery, and the farmstead of Ansel Roberts, an early settlement resident.
+Although Roberts Settlement no longer exists, a few significant structures remain, including Roberts Chapel, its adjacent cemetery, and the farmstead of Ansel Roberts, an early settlement resident.